 It’s not always about the end goal, it’s the journey we take to get there and this mustn't be ignored during periods of difficult change.
 Make sure you’re celebrating employees' hard work and wins, and encouraging people to learn from the setbacks.

-How: Highlight team members in stand ups or use employee recognition features to showcase your appreciation company wide.
+How: Highlight team members’ inputs and show appreciation with employee recognition features to celebrate and share your thanks company-wide.
 This will help boost morale, performance and help create a culture of recognition.

 6. Value feedback

-Data is key and this is no different during organisational change.
-Understanding and checking in with your employees during change is essential for understanding how they feel, where improvements can be made to ensure the best possible outcomes.
+Data is key and this is no different when implementing change in the workplace.
+Understanding concerns or uncertainties and checking in with your employees during change is essential for understanding how they feel, and where improvements can be made to ensure the best possible outcomes.

-How: Using Pulse surveys at the end of your change initiative is a great way to understand how employees felt about the whole process and how you can make improvements.
+How: Using pulse surveys at the end of your change initiative is a great way to understand how employees felt about the whole process and how you can make improvements for when the next change project takes place.

-Implementing change effectively all boils down to carefully considering your employees first and foremost, from how the changes will affect them to how you’ll communicate that with them and support them through that - your employees should be high on your list of priorities, after all, they’re the people that will make your change a success, or a failure.
+Effectively implementing change in the workplace all boils down to carefully considering your employees first and foremost, from how the changes will affect them to how you’ll communicate with them and support them through the process.
+Your employees should be high on your list of priorities, after all, they’re the people that will make your change a success, or a failure.

 Did the statistics in this article interest you?
 We have more insights and information on organisational change in our Change Report which you can download right here.